Stratford Landing’s 2014

 The following timeline is a guide to help you make good progress on your SEF project.

-January: Research ideas and select your project topic.
-Submit intent form to your classroom teacher by Feb.
-4th.
+Mid December-Mid January: Research ideas and select your project topic.
+Submit intent form to your classroom teacher by January 10th.

-Display your project on a 36 inch tall by 48 inch wide tri-fold poster board (purchase from the office or an art/office supply store).
+Display your project on a 36 inch tall by 48 inch wide tri-fold poster board (purchase from the SLES Main Office or an art/office supply store).

 Required information (for experimental design projects): title, student name/teacher/grade, background information, hypothesis, materials, procedure (experiment), results, conclusion(s), bibliography (sources used)